You’re playing four rounds in a day, and every hero needs a plan before they set off. We’ve got you covered with some helpful tips below.

 Use the ‘Irish Rule’ or ‘Lateral Hazard Rule’ for balls that appear lost in hazard – drop your new ball within two club lengths of line of entry of your lost ball.
 One stroke penalty applies.

 ‘Gimmes’ are considered to be less than the rubber handle length of the putter.

 To make the day run as smoothly as possible, we recommend the following:

 Ask the pro-shop to notify all other players on the course that you have right of way

 Plan ahead for completing all four rounds – use a cart or complete them in a relay

 Where possible, play in pairs

-Playing 72 holes of golf will mean spending long hours exposed to the sun’s ultraviolet radiation.
-Make sure you’re well protected by following the five SunSmart steps:
+Playing 72 holes of golf will mean spending long hours in the heat of the day and exposed to the sun’s ultraviolet radiation.
+Check out our tips and recommendations to how to best look after yourself on the day and make sure you’re well protected by following the five SunSmart steps: